timothyrubin/DependencyLDA/Readme.txt

 		Samples z' for training documents.
 Used to train \Phi', which gives: p(c|t).
 		Note that this cannot be averaged over, since topics are not going to be aligned across chains.
 Instead, separate test-chains are run for each set of topics computed during training (and the test-chains can then be averaged over)
 		- For Dependency-LDA, any setting of NTOPICS>1 can be used (see paper for our recommended settings), and we sample multiple chains
-		- For Prior-LDA, train a single chain with NTOPICS=1;  Prior-LDA is a special case of Dependency-LDA, in which there is a single Topic->Label distribution, where that topic's distribution over labels is proportional to each label's training frequency.
+		- For Prior-LDA and Flat-LDA, train a single chain with NTOPICS=1;  Prior-LDA is a special case of Dependency-LDA, in which there is a single Topic->Label distribution, where that topic's distribution over labels is proportional to each label's training frequency.
+Flat-LDA is a special case of Prior-LDA, in which no weight is put on the \eta parameter when computing each document's \alpha prior distribution over labels.

 TESTING (Dependency-LDA):